kitten-science/kitten-scientists/packages/documentation/docs/sections/overview.md

 !!! hint

     When entering limits, you can usually use the KG notations for big numbers.
 So `9.5M` will become `9,500,000`.
-You _have to_ use upper-case letters for this to work though.

 <!-- prettier-ignore-start -->
 *[KG]: Kittens Game